-- Looks non-threatening and almost cute.
+- The Wand looks non-threatening and almost cute.
 Researchers have found that the Wand induces less anxiety than any other injection method 1

 - Dentists like the light weight and easy handling.
 The penlike grasp allows them to easily rotate the handpiece, which can make it easier to glide the needle into the tissue.
 The traditional syringe can be quite hard on the hands (especially if you’re prone to getting cramps), in which case the Wand can be a blessing.
 Why drive a manual when you can drive an automatic?

 - Some fancy injection techniques (the AMSA and P-ASA) are much more comfortable and effective when the Wand is used.

 What are the disadvantages?

 So why do so few dentists use the Wand if it’s that cool?

 - Takes time (and willing guinea pigs – usually staff or other dentists) to learn.

 - A lot of dentists are happy with their painless injection techniques and don’t see the need for it.